Elections: Austria should renew its green president

 The choice of continuity: the Austrians should renew the environmentalist president Alexander Van der Bellen on Sunday, whose only opponents are a weakened far right and candidates from civil society.

 “The biggest competitor on Sunday will be the sofa,” quipped the 78-year-old head of state on Friday at the end of the campaign in front of his supporters.
-“If you care about liberal democracy, then go vote,” he added.
+“If you care regarding liberal democracy, then go vote,” he added.

 A fallen far right